elisejiuqizhang/USAD-on-WADI-and-SWaT/README.md

-# Unofficial Implementation of USAD on WADI and SWaT datasets
+# Unofficial Implementation of USAD on WADI and SWaT Datasets

 This is an unofficial implementation of the USAD architecture modified from the authors' original repo.
 Here, it was adapted to work on two datasets, SWaT and WADI, used in the original paper.